zeroSteiner/AdvancedHTTPServer/docs/source/index.rst

 ==============================================================

 .. module:: AdvancedHTTPServer
-   :synopsis: Light and flexible web framework.
+   :synopsis: Light and flexible web framework

 AdvancedHTTPServer is a light weight module that provides a set of classes for quickly making HTTP servers for a variety of purposes.
 It focuses on